-This post was originally published on April 11th 2017, and was last updated on December 6th 2017.
+This post, “11 Unique Ways to Use Instagram Carousel,” was originally published on April 11th 2017, and was last updated on December 6th 2017.

 Sign-up for a 7-day free trial today to schedule your very own carousel posts and Instagram stories.

-But since its release, slideshow posts are not featuring as heavily in my feed.
+But since its release, the Instagram Carousel has not featured as heavily in my feed.
 If you are short on inspiration, here are 11 ways publishers and brands can make the most of the update.

 How to Use Instagram Carousel